ProjectMi5/CloudLinkWorker/README.md

 `npm test`

+Note: for some tests you need a proper configured *config.js* file

 Mocha is used as a test framework, since it has a very nice integration in the Webstorm IDE.

 ### Devevelopment Packages: